YTFetcher CLI

 - Example:

-ytfetcher from_channel -c TheOffice -f json --webshare-proxy-username "your_username" --webshare-proxy-password "your_password"
+ytfetcher channel TheOffice -f json --webshare-proxy-username "your_username" --webshare-proxy-password "your_password"

 --http-timeout